hillc255/meme/README.md

 Expected:  Exception stating unable to open image ~/meme/src $python main.py --path './_data/photos/dog/noimage_.jpg'

-Test 5: Only valid author or valid body is given
+Test 5: Only valid body is given
+Expected: Exception stating author is required if body is given ~/meme/src $python main.py --body 'This is a test'

+Test 6: Only valid author is given
-Expected: Exception stating both author and body values must be given ~/meme/src $python main.py --author 'Teacher' or
+Expected: Defaults to random selection of quote author and body ~/meme/src $python main.py --author 'Teacher'
-~/meme/src $python main.py --body 'This is a test'

 #### Flask App Examples
+Interface with web resources using flask and requests.